wearelighthouse/devDependencies/README.md

 ## 1. The Assets & Dist Folder

-All your frontend assets live in the `assets` folder regardless of if any build process needs to happen to them.
+All your frontend assets live in the `assets` folder regardless of whether any build process needs to happen to them.

-The thinking behind this is two fold:
+The thinking behind this is twofold:

 1. You will only work in one folder instead of jumping between `dist` and `assets`
 2. You will never accidently edit files in `dist` as you are only ever working in `assets`